andronocean/kajabi-json-parser/README.md

 As the name suggests these snippets allow you to be able to use json strings either directly or pulled from metafields inside your Kajabi templates.

+**IMPORTANT: most of this is unstable and breaks currently.** json_lazy_decode is the only method supported at present.

 ### Installing

 Installing is rather simple.
 Just copy the two following files in to your snippets directory.
 The file names are important so keep them the same.